 “Marie Antoinette?
 It’s you again?
 It’s been too long.
 I heard headlessness is fashionable again.”

 “Oh, shut up,” Nanami said.
 “What are you doing here?
 If you’re here for me, then no way.
 My fiancé might not be very rich yet, but he was a wrestler in university.
-And he’s an American, so he must have a gun somewhere.”
+And he’s half American, so he must have a gun somewhere.”

 A gust knocked Chuchu from her hat.
 He caught himself on the hem of Anthy’s dress, his tiny claws scratching up the side of her knee.
 She scooped him up and set him on her shoulder and said, “I left my brother long ago.
 The school you went to no longer exists, though I’m sure you knew that already.
 I came here to see my animals and thought it’d be nice to have a friend with me.”